 - Establish reporting relationships.
 Choose the right reporting structure for embedded finance teams and optimize the span of controls.
 Use role definitions, incentives and performance measures — instead of just redrawing reporting lines — to drive the desired behavior.

-Read more: 3 Hallmarks of Standout CFOs
+Read more: 9 Key Behaviors of Leading CFOs

 This article has been updated from the original, published on March 19, 2018, to reflect new events, conditions or research.